msiroilem/Movie-Trivia/README.md

 **_Future Updates_**

 - [ ] Utilize TMDB API to increase questions available to user
+- [ ] Add additional HTML pages with more categories.
-- [ ] Increase functionality to allow for simultaneous play between two users
+- [ ] Increase functionality to allow for simultaneous play between two users.

 ### Credits